Overview

 Finding out you have cancer can be really overwhelming and difficult.
 It can help to find spaces where other people understand what you're going through.
 Try connecting with cancer survivors online or in your community.
 Learning about your condition can help you make confident decisions about your care.
 If you'd like to learn more about stomach cancer, watch our other related videos or visit mayoclinic.org.
 We wish you well.

-Stomach cancer, which is also called gastric cancer, is a growth of cells that starts in the stomach.
+Stomach cancer, also called gastric cancer, is a growth of cells that starts in the stomach.
+It is a type of gastrointestinal cancer.
 The stomach is in the upper middle part of the belly, just below the ribs.
 The stomach helps to break down and digest food.

 Symptoms